buddha216g/FCND-Full-3DControl/Full_3D_Control_writeup.md

 If successful you should now see the quad level itself (as shown below), though it’ll still be flying away slowly since we’re not controlling velocity/position!
 You should also see the vehicle angle (Roll) get controlled to 0.

-see the output in the simulator below
+See the Scenario2 output in the simulator snapshot below

 <p align="center">
 <img src="https://github.com/buddha216g/FCND-Full-3DControl/blob/master/Simulator_Outputs/Scenario2.png"/>